EzgiKorkmaz/Support-Vector-Machine/README.md

 To understand how maximum margin formulation works one can examine this code.

 You can pick the kernel you wuld like to work on.
-One of the example below is on Gaussian Kernel.
+The examples below represents Gaussian and Polynomial Kernel.
 You can also change the data set as you wish.
 You may vary the standard deviation and the mean from classA and ClassB.